covid19-creator/coderootz/README.md

 change the values for the database connections

-import sql database from the sql folder
+import sql database from the coderootz.sql file

 enjoy